Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps: Discussion of Implications For Observations

-The next generation of interferometers will go a long way to alleviating this problem.
-As seen in Table~\ref{tab:observed_masses}, the enhanced spatial resolution and sensitivity an instrument similar to the Square Kilometer Array (SKA) will provide will allow for much more of this material to be detected.
-Even Tempest, however, still suffers from the missing short baseline problem in this case.
-Further development of deconvolutional algorithms is unlikely to improve this, as the low spatial frequency is fundamentally missing from these observations.
-Instead, these spatial frequencies must be sampled somehow.
-As seen in Fig.~\ref{fig:minimum_baseline_dependence}, depending on the system, baselines of a few meters must be sampled to observe over 90\% of the CGM \HI\ signal.
-This likely requires the combination of data from large single-dish radio telescopes with interferometers in order to more fully sample the UV plane.
-A few studies utilizing data from the Five-hundred-meter Aperture Spherical radio Telescope (FAST) \citep{wang2024-FEASTS_I} as well as the Green Bank Telescope (GBT) \citep{eibensteiner2023,koch2025-GBT_VLA_DualConv} have already experimented with this.
-The combination of large single dishes with high-sensitivity interferometry surveys such as MHONGOOSE \citep{deBlok24-Mhongoose} and future surveys with the SKA will be of particular interest.
+The dense sampling of short baselines in SKA precursors is important in making sure as much of this signal is retained as possible, allowing these surveys to detect much of the observable (and total) \HI\ (Table~\ref{tab:total_flux_ratios}).
+The next generation of interferometers will even deeper column densities to be probed.
+As seen in Table~\ref{tab:observed_masses}, the enhanced spatial resolution and sensitivity that an instrument similar to SKA-MID will provide will allow for much more of this material to be detected.
+Systems still suffer from the missing short baseline problem to some extent.
+To alleviate this, these spatial frequencies should be sampled or reliably inferred.
+As seen in Fig.~\ref{fig:minimum_baseline_dependence}, depending on the system, baselines of down to 5 meters need to be sampled to characterize all observable material at the target sensitivity.
+As introduced previously, one known way to directly address this problem is joint deconvolution of interferometric data with large single-dish radio data.
+There have recently been an increasing number of studies utilizing data from the Five-hundred-meter Aperture Spherical radio Telescope (FAST) \citep{wang2024-FEASTS_I} as well as the Green Bank Telescope (GBT) \citep{eibensteiner2023,koch2025-GBT_VLA_DualConv}.
+The continued combination of large single dishes with high-sensitivity interferometry surveys such as MHONGOOSE \citep{deBlok24-Mhongoose,wang26-FeastsAndMhongoose} and future surveys with SKA-MID will be of particular interest.